project-owner/Peppy.doc/Home.md

 Here are the key features of the Hardware component:
 * It is based on popular single-board computer Raspberry Pi 2.
 This is the "heart".
 * High quality audio achieved by using integrated DAC-Amplifier module HiFiBerry Amp+ and 30 W Sony speakers.
 This is the "voice".
-* There are six "senses" which can be used to control the hardware:
+* The Hardware can use six "senses" to control its functionality:
     * Mouse
     * Keyboard
     * Touch-Screen